 After the sample game, we measured presence in the VE using IPQ on a Likert scale with the subscales general presence (GP), spatial presence (SP), involvement (INV) and experienced realism (REAL).
 Furthermore, we asked the participants to rate the game and the perceived control over on a 10-ticks slider.
 Meanwhile, the Muse will decate your brain wave and reflect three region: active, neutral and calm.
 Compare the results of the questionnaire from lateral based on your brain wave data.
 Quantitative data was analyzed using IBM SPSS Statistics.
 Mean comparison was conducted using ANOVA.
 Post hoc differences between conditions were analyzed with Tukey tests.
 Responses to open questions were analyzed using content analysis methods.

-3.3 Qualitative MethodsExperimental plan
+3.3 Qualitative Methods

 We will conduct the expert interview to determine which design elements can be applied to this toolkit.
 The the qualitative data will be analyzed by using NVIVO respectively.
 Moreover, since participatory design could quickly capture user’s requirements, not only for functionality but also for UI and interaction with visual results.